QuantEcon/continuous_time_mcs/ctmc_lectures/generators.md

 proof of differentiability in {proof:ref}`diffexpmap`.

-Since norm convergence on $\linop$ implies pointwise convergence, every uniformly continuous semigroup is a $C_0$ semigroup.
+Since norm convergence on $\linop$ implies pointwise convergence, every UC semigroup is a $C_0$ semigroup.

-The reverse is certainly not true --- there are many important $C_0$ semigroups that fail to be uniformly continuous.
+The reverse is certainly not true --- there are many important $C_0$ semigroups that fail to be UC.

-In fact semigroups associated with PDEs, diffusions and other Markov processes on continuous state spaces are typically $C_0$ but not uniformly continuous.
+In fact semigroups associated with PDEs, diffusions and other Markov processes on continuous state spaces are typically $C_0$ but not UC.

-There are also important examples of Markov semigroups on infinite discrete state spaces that fail to be uniformly continuous.
+There are also important examples of Markov semigroups on infinite discrete state spaces that fail to be UC.

-However, we will soon see that, for most continuous time Markov chains used in applications, the semigroups are uniformly continuous.
+However, we will soon see that, for most continuous time Markov chains used in applications, the semigroups are UC.